wkumari/draft-wkumari-dnsop-extended-error/README.md

    The resolver attempted to perform DNSSEC validation, but no RRSIGs could be found for at least one RRset where RRSIGs were expected.

-4.1.9.
-Extended DNS Error Code 9 - No Zone Key Bit Set

-   The resolver attempted to perform DNSSEC validation, but no Zone Key Bit was set in a DNSKEY.